A version of this story appeared in the fall 2019 issue of Uncommon Path.

 While much of the eastern seaboard is too populated for flawless stargazing, Pennsylvania's Cherry Springs State Park marks one of the most sought-after sites for dark skies and clear views.

-Cherry Springs sits on top of the Allegheny Plateau, more than 2,000 feet above sea level in the remote Susquehannock State Forest.
+Located just four and a half hours from Philadelphia, Cherry Springs sits on top of the Allegheny Plateau, more than 2,000 feet above sea level in the remote Susquehannock State Forest.
 The park’s Astronomy Field offers an unobstructed, 360-degree panorama of the night sky, and visitors can reserve one of 30 campsites for overnight visits.
+Or plan your trip for one of the park's twice-yearly star parties, and book at stay at nearby Blue Skies Lodge.
+Its Astro Cabins feature private stargazing fields.

 Looking to stretch your legs?
 The one-mile Cherry Springs Working Forest Interpretive Trail offers an easy stroll through the surrounding woods.
 Several interpretive panels along the way explain the environmental, social, and economic benefits of forests.